-- 31. Where a student makes a request for the recognition of extenuating circumstances after a deadline or event and the work in question is also subject to an allegation of academic misconduct for consideration by an Academic Misconduct Panel, the request will be rejected and the student will be referred to the Regulations for academic misconduct. - 32.
+- 34. Where a student makes a request for the recognition of extenuating circumstances after a deadline or the start of an event and the work in question is also subject to an allegation of academic misconduct, the request will be rejected and the student will be referred to the Regulations for academic misconduct. - 35.
 Provided that the work in question is not subject to an allegation of academic misconduct, in addition to the required evidence detailed in Regulation 9 above, the student is also required to show, with supporting evidence, why it was not possible for them to notify the University of their circumstances before the deadline or the event or at the time of the event.
-The following may be considered to be valid reasons for not having provided evidence of the extenuating circumstances at the time: - that the student was awaiting a diagnosis of their illness or its confirmation and they submitted a request at the appropriate time whilst awaiting receipt of the evidence

-- that the nature of the illness affected the student's capacity to report it - that the student did not have access at the time to their medical practitioner (including GP or clinical specialist) or registered counsellor, their minister of religion, or solicitor, to provide support and the required independent evidence
+The following may be considered to be valid reasons for not having provided evidence of the extenuating circumstances at the time: - that the student was awaiting a diagnosis of their illness or condition or its confirmation and they submitted a request at the appropriate time whilst awaiting receipt of the evidence - that the nature of the illness affected the student's capacity to report it - that the student did not have access at the time to their medical practitioner (including GP or clinical specialist) or registered counsellor, their minister of religion, or solicitor, to provide support and the required independent evidence - that a significant traumatic event has impaired the student's capacity to report if